What is the social issue being addressed by Enchanted Makeovers?

 The Center for Disease Control (CDC) is also focusing on the impact of environment and overall well-being as evidenced by their study conclusion “Well-being is a positive outcome that is meaningful for people and for all sectors of society.
 Good living conditions are fundamental to well-being”.

 Enchanted Makeovers’ unique model nurtures women and children living in shelters.
-Many women and children living in homeless shelters are there because they have escaped situations of domestic violence, sexual abuse, family addiction, post-traumatic stress disorder (PTSD) or other extremely challenging situations.
+Many women and children living in homeless shelters are there because they have escaped situations of domestic violence, sexual abuse, human trafficking, family addiction, post-traumatic stress disorder (PTSD) or other extremely challenging situations.
 Through various projects, programs and makeovers of the physical space, women and children are introduced to a way of life, a way of thinking that helps to shift their outlook about their lives and possibilities for the future.
 The shelter is physically and emotionally transformed into a “beacon of hope” With each shelter project, Enchanted Makeovers is demonstrating that everyone is worthy of hope, dignity and respect.

 Enchanted Makeovers also supports women and female veterans through our educational/mentoring program “The Sacred Sewing Room”.
 This program does not just set-up sewing rooms full of fabric, thread, patterns and machines.
 This program shares the life skill of sewing that also serves as an important coping skill and possible future job skill.
 On an on-going basis, Enchanted Makeovers’ volunteer sewing instructors hold classes in the “Sacred Sewing Room”.
 A skill is learned and a path created for self expression and worth.